 Recordati Ireland Limited

-One film-coated tablet contains 60 mg of lactose monohydrate.
+Excipient with known effect: each tablet contains 92.0 mg of lactose monohydrate.

 4.1 Therapeutic indications